ElaXan/discordBot/README.md

 5. Copy Application ID from the General Information page and paste it into the `config.json` file
 6. Copy your Discord ID and paste it into the `config.json` file
 7. Copy your Webhook URL and paste it into the `config.json` file
+8. Register for slash commands with `npm run reg`
-8. Start the bot with `npm run start`
+9. Start the bot with `npm run start`

 # Tested on

--   Ubuntu 20.04.2 LTS
+-   Ubuntu 20.04.2 LTS (AMD64)
--   Android (Termux)
+-   Android Termux (Arm64)